-To Coach students who are academically struggling or face specific barriers that may hinder their success, while working strategically and collaboratively with campus constituencies to positively impact the students’ success.
+To coach students who may face barriers that hinder their academic or social success, while working strategically and collaboratively with campus constituencies to positively impact student success.

 What is the Early Alert Program?

-The Early Alert Program is a Coordinated Care Network composed of key student support areas on campus who collaborate to serve students by,
+Managed by the Student Success Coordinator, the Early Alert Program is a Coordinated Care Network composed of the Early Alert Management Team and key student support areas on campus that collaborate to support student success.

 Should An Early Alert Be Submitted?